GoogleCloudPlatform/flink-on-k8s-operator/docs/developer-guide.md

 ## Project overview

-The Flink Operator is built on top of the Kubernetes [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) library, and the project structure and boilerplate files are generated with [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
+The Flink Operator is built on top of the Kubernetes [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) library.
+The project structure and boilerplate files are generated with [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
 Knowledge of controller-runtime and Kubebuilder is required to better understand this project.

 The Flink custom resources are defined in Go structs, e.g. [FlinkCluster](../api/v1alpha1/flinkcluster_types.go),